Cinema - Movies against the war

 Sadly, probably yes.

-- In Love Actually, the US President is a Texan Bush-like character
+In the film, the US President is a Texan Bush-like character

 who is a sleazeball